-Dataset / Description / Robustness Comment on Owner coverage usefulness Shannon CFRAM study (OPW) Areas for further assessment (AFAs), or settlements falling along modelled lengths, in County Limerick are: Abbeyfeale, Adare, Askeaton, Athea, Cappamore, Castleconnel, Clarina, Croom, Dromcolliher, Foynes, Limerick City and Environs, Milford, Montpelier, Newcastle West and Rathkeale.
+Detect Decemination / Debuetrees O Dataset / Owner Description / coverage Robustness Comment on usefulness Shannon CFRAM study (OPW) Areas for further assessment (AFAs), or settlements falling along modelled lengths, in County Limerick are: Abbeyfeale, Adare, Askeaton, Athea, Cappamore, Castleconnel, Clarina, Croom, Dromcolliher, Foynes, Limerick City and Environs, Milford, Montpelier, Newcastle West and Rathkeale.
 High - Modelling is 'best available' and outputs will allow informed decisions to be made on zoning objectives.
 However, in some locations, such as Cappamore, there are questions over the accuracy of the outputs.
 Modelled water levels will inform decisions relating to raising land and setting finished floor levels, but all mapping and levels to be reviewed prior to use in informing planning design.
 This data was reviewed on site as part of the CFRAM Study process to verify its quality.
 Site specific FRAs will still be required for planning applications, but information on water levels can form the basis of decision in relation to finished floor levels.
-National Indicative Fluvial Mapping (OPW) 'Predictive' flood maps showing indicative areas predicted to be inundated during a theoretical fluvial flood event with an estimated probability of occurrence.
-The study did not model catchments <5km 2 .
+National Indicative Fluvial Mapping (OPW) Flood maps showing indicative areas modelled to be inundated during a theoretical fluvial flood event with an estimated probability of occurrence.
+The study did not model catchments <5km2.
 See OPW user guide for more details.
 Moderate - The National Indicative Fluvial Maps provide an indication of areas that may flood during a flood of an estimated probability of occurring and are based on certain assumptions.
 The National Indicative Fluvial Maps are not the best achievable representation of flood extents and they are not as accurate as the Flood Maps produced under the National Catchment Flood Risk Assessment and Management (CFRAM) Programme.
 The maps should not be used to assess the flood risk associated with individual properties or point locations, or to replace a detailed site- specific flood risk assessment.
 This data is broadscale and based on remotely sensed ground models.
 It has been used to form the basis of Flood Zones where CFRAM or other detailed modelling study is not available.
 Has been used as an initial screening tool for flood extents and should be reviewed as part of site specific FRAs.
 There is no modelled water level or depth associated with this dataset.
-Irish Coastal Still water tidal extents High, but does not Used to define the tidal Protection for 200 year and 1000 include wave risk element of Flood Strategy Study year events for the overtopping/ breaking so Zone A and B in non
+Irish Coastal Protection Strategy Study Still water tidal extents for 200 year and 1000 year events for the High, but does not include wave overtopping/ breaking so Used to define the tidal risk element of Flood Zone A and B in non